saplingjs/sapling-website/docs/production.md

         "production": "auto"
     }

-When set to `"auto"`, Sapling will serve requests via `localhost` in normal mode, and requests from outside it in production mode.
+This is the default value.
+When set to `"auto"`, Sapling will turn on production mode whenever the `NODE_ENV` is set to `"production"`.

-!> Automatic detection isn't necessarily always reliable in all environments, so we **strongly suggest** setting the production setting explicitly to either `true` or `false`.
+## Separate config file

 It's common that you would want a different configuration for a production environment than your development environment.
-You can create a duplicate of your `config.json`, and call it `config-production.json`.
+You can create a duplicate of your `config.json`, and call it `config.production.json`.
 When in production mode, this file will be used in place of `config.json`.

+If you'd like additional configurations for other environments (i.e. staging), set production mode in your `config.json` to `"on"`, and create a separate configuration file with a suffix that matches the `NODE_ENV`.
+For instance, if your `NODE_ENV` is set to `"staging"`, Sapling will load `config.staging.json`, if it exists.

 ?> The two config files are **not** merged, so make sure your production config file contains all the settings you would expect to have in the `config.json` for your project.